-Serious and fatal respiratory depression (slowed breathing) can occur; this effect can occur later than the peak effects of methadone due to accumulation of methadone in your body.
+- Serious and fatal respiratory depression (slowed breathing) can occur; this effect can occur later than the peak effects of methadone due to accumulation of methadone in your body.

 - QTc interval prolongation and torsades de pointes (serious heart rhythm disorders) are a possibility.
 Patients with risk factors for cardiac arrhythmias (heart rhythm changes) should be closely monitored; an electrocardiography (ECG or EKG), a recording of your heart electrical activity, may be needed.
-Inform your provider if you have structural heart disease, history of heart rhythm disorders (arrhythmia), or fainting.
 Drug interactions can also contribute to prolonging the QT interval.

 - Use during pregnancy can cause a withdrawal syndrome in newborn babies (neonatal abstinence syndrome) which can be life-threatening if left untreated.

 - Do not drink alcohol while on methadone treatment as it can contribute to the sedative effects of methadone, slowed breathing, and possible death.

 - Review methadone drug interactions of all newly prescribed or discontinued medications with a pharmacist or other healthcare provider.
-Be sure to check over-the-counter, vitamin, and herbal medications, too.
+Be sure to include over-the-counter, vitamin, and herbal medications, too.

-	- Use of methadone products for detoxification and maintenance of opioid withdrawal should be administered in accordance with the federal and state treatment standards, including limitations on unsupervised administration.
-Your doctor will explain these specifics.
+- Use of methadone products for detoxification and maintenance of opioid withdrawal should be administered in accordance with the federal and state treatment standards.

 Buprenorphine: An Option to Methadone